method5/plsql_lexer/README.md

 		function concatenate(p_tokens in token_table) return nclob;

-- `statement_splitter.split_statements` - Split a series of statements separated by ";" .
+- `statement_splitter.split_by_semicolon` - Split statements terminated by semicolons.

 		function split_by_semicolon(
 			p_tokens in token_table
 		) return token_table_table;

+- `statement_splitter.split_by_sqlplus_delimiter` - Split statements like SQL*Plus - look for a delimeter on line with only whitespace, even if it's inside a string or comment.

 		function split_by_sqlplus_delimiter(
 			p_statements        in nclob,
 			p_sqlplus_delimiter in nclob
 		) return nclob_table;

+- `statement_splitter.split_by_semi_and_sqlplus_del` - Split statements like SQL*Plus and also split by a semicolon.

 		function split_by_semi_and_sqlplus_del(
 			p_statements        in nclob,
 			p_sqlplus_delimiter in nclob
 		) return token_table_table;